City Point Bus Terminal

 City Point Bus Terminal is a bus station in South Boston, Massachusetts.
 It serves MBTA bus routes 7, 9, 10 and 11.
 From 2004 to 2009, it was the terminus of Silver Line route SL3.

 History

 Old geographic map of the Silver Line, showing the SL3 (lower right).
 The SL4 route shown never ran; the current SL4 shares most of its route with the SL5.

 The City Point area is served by the route 7, 9, 10 and 11 buses, all of which terminate at City Point Bus Terminal on East 1st Street between M and N streets.
 All were formerly streetcar routes.
-Service was converted to bus on the 7, 9, and 10 in 1953; they were some of the last Boston-area streetcar lines to be bustituted, and the #9 was one of the last two lines (the other being the #43, which was bustituted in 1961) to serve the Pleasant Street incline.
-Streetcars last ran on the #11 in 1929.
+Service was converted to bus on routes 7, 9, and 10 in 1953; they were some of the last Boston-area streetcar lines to be bustituted, and route 9 was one of the last two lines to serve the Pleasant Street incline.
+Streetcars last ran on route 11 in 1929.
 Until October 1985, when the modern turnaround loop was built, service ran to the former carhouse location at East 2nd Street and O Street.